gaphor/gaphor/docs/coffee_machine_logical.md

   pressure, and other parameters to maintain consistency and deliver the desired results.

-- Grouphead: The grouphead is a part of the espresso machine where the portafilter attaches.
+- Group head: The group head is a part of the espresso machine where the portafilter attaches.
 It provides a secure connection between the portafilter and the machine, allowing the brewed espresso to flow out of the portafilter and into the cup.
-The grouphead also helps to maintain proper temperature and pressure during the brewing process.
+The group head also helps to maintain proper temperature and pressure during the brewing process.

 - HMI (Human-Machine Interface): The HMI is the user interface of the espresso